marisarpo/horizons-week02/day4/horello-ajax/readme.md

 Recall from class that JSON is a standard data format that's used to exchange information via APIs.
-We have a data model for Horello's board, lists, and cards, but we need a way to _read JSON data_ from the Trello API and turn that into the objects that we're used to working with.
+We have a data model for Horello's board, lists, and cards, but we need a way to _read JSON data_ from the Trello API and turn that into the objects that we're used to working with (this process is called _deserialization_).

 Open up `1_data_model.js` (this file should look familiar!) and fill in the `.fromJSON()` methods of the Card and List classes to accomplish this.

+You may decide, in phase 5 (writing data to the API), that you need to do something similar in the opposite direction, i.e., that you need methods that serialize your instances into JSON data.
+Or you might decide that you don't need them.

 Note that these two methods are _static methods_.
 A static method is not called on any particular _instance_ of the class, so it does not receive